Last updated: July 2026

 2026-27 Budget · Tax

-The 2026-27 Federal Budget introduces a 30% minimum tax on the taxable income of discretionary trusts, beginning 1 July 2028.
-The trustee pays the tax; non-corporate beneficiaries receive non-refundable credits that offset their personal tax liabilities.
-Treasury estimates the measure will raise $4.5 billion over the forward estimates.
+The 2026-27 Federal Budget proposes a 30% minimum tax on the taxable income of discretionary trusts, beginning 1 July 2028 – but this is announced policy, not enacted law.
+If it proceeds as described, the trustee would pay the tax and non-corporate beneficiaries would receive non-refundable credits that offset their personal tax liabilities.
+Treasury estimates the measure would raise $4.5 billion over the five years from 2025-26 if legislated.

 Statement 4 of Budget Paper No. 1 argues the flexibility of discretionary trusts – the ability to choose which beneficiary receives income each year – has been used to direct income toward family members on lower marginal tax rates, undermining the progressivity of the system.
-The 30% minimum tax sets a floor that more closely aligns the tax burden on trust income with the tax burden on wages.
+The proposed 30% minimum tax is designed to set a floor that more closely aligns the tax burden on trust income with the tax burden on wages.

 Step 1.
-The trustee calculates the trust's taxable income and pays 30% as the minimum tax.
+The trustee would calculate the trust's taxable income and pay 30% as the minimum tax.

 Step 3.
-Non-corporate beneficiaries receive a non-refundable credit for their share of the trustee's 30% tax.
-The credit reduces their current-year personal tax liability so the income isn't taxed twice.
+Non-corporate beneficiaries would receive a non-refundable credit for their share of the trustee's 30% tax.
+The credit would reduce their current-year personal tax liability so the income isn't taxed twice.

 Net effect.
-If the beneficiary's marginal rate is above 30%, additional tax is payable.
-If it's exactly 30%, the credit washes out.
-If it would have been below 30%, the floor still applies – this is the reform's reason for being.
+If the beneficiary's marginal rate is above 30%, additional tax would be payable.
+If it's exactly 30%, the credit would wash out.
+If it would have been below 30%, the floor would still apply – this is the stated reason for the proposal.

 - Fixed trusts, including fixed testamentary trusts.